ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

 # curl tofu, Trust On First Use

-The TOFU concept could help people avoid `--insecure` for most common cases and thus make the consecutive transfers to that site done securely.
+The TOFU concept could help people avoid `--insecure` for most common cases and thus make the subsequent transfers to that site done securely.
 Today we tell the users "don't use -k, get the cacert, put it somewhere and then use `---cacert` in the future when you use that site".
 This concept could do that job for them.

 ## For all TLS based transfers